 * behaves in the following ways, depending on the value of

-* ms
+* ms:

-== 0, waits until all pixels are delivered
+* ms == 0, waits until all pixels are delivered

-> 0, waits until all pixels are delivered
+* ms > 0, waits until all pixels are delivered

 * as timeout expires.

-< 0, returns true
+* ms < 0, returns true if all pixels

-otherwise and does not wait.
+* are grabbed, false otherwise and does not wait.

 * * Note: This method is intended to be called by the ImageProducer * of the Image whose pixels are being grabbed.
 Developers using * this class to retrieve pixels from an image should avoid calling * this method directly since that operation could result in problems * with retrieving the requested pixels. * @param width the width of the dimension * @param height the height of the dimension */ public void setDimensions(int width, int height) { if (dstW < 0) { dstW = width - dstX; } if (dstH < 0) { dstH = height - dstY; } if (dstW <= 0 || dstH <= 0) { imageComplete(STATICIMAGEDONE); } else if (intPixels == null && imageModel == ColorModel.getRGBdefault()) { intPixels = new int[dstW * dstH]; dstScan = dstW; dstOff = 0; } flags |= (ImageObserver.WIDTH | ImageObserver.HEIGHT); } /** * The setHints method is part of the ImageConsumer API which * this class must implement to retrieve the pixels. *